A1rPun/nurture/README.md

 - Bare minimum `Hello world!` example.
 - Possibly some cool Fibonacci implementations.
 The program will accept an argument from the command line.

+Other directories:

+- `_other` is a folder with some random and relatively funny stuff.
+- `_transpilers` is a collection of helloworld files for transpilers.

 ## [Binary size comparison](#binary-size-comparison)

 Here is an overview that compares the **helloworld** binary for compiled languages in bytes using the default build command unless specified.
+Only explored languages with a compiler are included.
 These binaries are build on `Arch Linux x86_64 5.2.11-arch1-1-ARCH`.

 Language<br>(compiler) | Binary size<br>in bytes | Binary type<br>on Linux